 Just like human teenagers, young puppies 3 months of age and older can get acne.
 You can tell if your puppy has acne by identifying red-purplish pustules and blackheads (comedones) that come to a head and drain pus.

-Acne are usually found on the chin and lower lip areas, and occasionally in the genital and groin areas.
+Acne are usually found on the chin and lower lip areas, sometimes on the belly, and occasionally in the genital and groin areas.

 Canine acne is not especially common.